locize/blog/source/_posts/tms.md

 #### Should you choose machine translation, a translation agency or a freelancer?
 These are three options when there is a need of translating content.
 Whether to engage a translation agency, a freelancer, or make use of machine translation.

 Machine translation would be the most cost-effective approach because it is virtually free.
-However, if no one reviews the translated information, there will undoubtedly be a lack of quality.
+However, if no one reviews the translated information, there will undoubtedly be a lack of transaltion quality.

 Freelance translators are frequently enthusiastic about their work.
 They are frequently subject specialists who can execute sophisticated translations in their fields.
 This might be a wonderful alternative for those on a restricted budget.
 Working with a person rather than a firm is less expensive, and you don't have to sacrifice quality.